mark-hahn/basecamp/README.md

-# basecamp
+# Basecamp

 A nodejs module that wraps the Basecamp json api.

-The basecamp github project can be found [here](https://github.com/mark-hahn/basecamp).
+The Basecamp github project can be found [here](https://github.com/mark-hahn/Basecamp).

 ## Features